 I love teen book clubs!
 They encourage teens to read something new and provide great enrichment by asking them to examine what they've read.
-They soak up new vocabulary words, figure out the storyline, and learn about the characters in the story.
+They soak up new vocabulary words, figure out the storyline, and learn about the characters.

-I am also a firm believer that book clubs help teens build leadership skills and gain confidence.
-Joining a book club give teens a chance to speak up in a group and respectfully share their ideas and opinions, particularly since so many YA books delve into controversial topics.
+I'm also a firm believer that book clubs help teens build leadership skills and gain confidence.
+Joining a book club gives teens a chance to speak up in a group and respectfully share their ideas and opinions, particularly since so many YA books delve into controversial topics.
 Teens that take the lead in book discussions will gain an extra edge that will help them in school and social settings.

 This book club was a great way to experiment on how to get teens to read and discuss books.
 It also gave me the back-up I needed when I started working in a public library to continue to host book clubs.
 I am always looking for ideas to start a new book club, and since I have just recently started at a new library, I think it could be a fun way to get to know the teens in my new community.

-A few weeks ago I read a charming article about pairing books with desserts on Shari's Berries, and it totally inspired me!
-I decided that this month would be a good time to explore the world of fiction and the food that is taken from the pages of some of my favorite books.
+A few weeks ago I read a charming article about pairing books with desserts on Shari's Berries, and it totally inspired me.
 If you think about it, you can find all kinds of recipe ideas in books.
 Many fandoms have created special web pages just for their unique ideas.
 I’ve also seen blogs with resourceful recipes inspired by "Twilight," "Hunger Games" and "Harry Potter."

 - "The Selection" by Keira Cass: "May, don't these strawberry tarts just make you want to cry?"
 America's Strawberry Nutella Tart

 - "The Maze Runner" by James Dashner: “Beds were assigned, clothes and bathroom things were passed out, dinner was served.
 Pizza.
 Real, bona fide, greasy-fingers pizza.”
-Maze Runner - Tablespoon Pizza Rolls
+Tablespoon Pizza Rolls

 - "Splintered" series by A.G.
 Howard: "I need to get to that tea party and wake up the guests ... and how are you suppsoed to do that?
 Give a magical kiss to the half-baked hatmaker?"
-Allysa - Edible Tea Cups - YUM!
+Edible Tea Cups

 - "Divergent" by Veronica Roth: "I only came for cake."
-Tobias Eaton - Dauntless Cake recipe
+Dauntless Cake